Science animation: How to make scientific subjects fun?

-There are 4 steps that should be followed if you are concerned about making fun science animated videos.
+There are 4 steps that should be followed if you are interested in making fun science animated videos.

 Tell a story

 Instead of theoretical and academic paper, why don’t we express the content like telling a story?
-It is believed that storytelling is the in-things way to present complex and abstract topics like science.
-Everybody always is attracted to inspiring stories because they bring a great sense of listening and feeling and at the same time.
+Do you believe that storytelling is the trend of presenting complex and abstract topics like science nowadays?
+Everybody always is attracted to inspiring stories.
+Because they bring a great sense of listening and feeling and at the same time.

-To make storytelling, you have to create objects and characters.
-You also need to create an outline about the flow of information, what happens before, what happens after.
-It’s called script.
-By this way, the content is simplified, and science becomes more friendly with learners.
+To make storytelling, firstly, you have to create objects and characters.
+Besides, you also need to create an outline about the flow of information, what happens before, what happens after.
+It’s a script.
+By this way, the content is more simple to grasp, and science becomes more friendly with learners.

 Utilize visualizing subjects